 Key Insights

 Rohit Sharma has smashed the most sixes in powerplay in T20 World Cup history.
-Moreover, he is the only batter with 350+ runs and 15+ sixes in the powerplay phase.
+And he is the only batter with 500+ runs and 20+ sixes in the powerplay phase.

 11 of the 12 sixes struck by the Netherlands’ Stephan Myburgh came in a single edition, which is the most by a batter.
-The Dutch batter hit 11 maximums in 7 innings in the 2014 T20 World Cup.
-Thus far, Myburgh remains the only one to slam 10+ sixes in a single World Cup iteration.
+The Dutch batter hit 11 maximums in seven innings in the 2014 T20 World Cup.
+Quinton de Kock is the other batter to slam 10+ sixes the powerplay in a single World Cup iteration.

-6 of those 11 sixes came in an innings against Ireland.
-Myburgh scored 57 runs — the highest score in powerplay by a batter — off 21 balls, including 6 sixes.
+Six of those 11 sixes came in an innings against Ireland.
+Myburgh scored 57 runs – the highest score in powerplay by a batter – off 21 balls, including six sixes.